Buying Guide | Architraves Explained

 When ordering MDF architraves, there are no benefits to having them unprimed.
-You will need to prime them onsite before adding your final paint finish.
+You will need to prime and undercoat them onsite before adding your final paint finish.

 If you're ordering pine architraves and you're planning on staining / varnishing them, you'll need to choose the unprimed option.

 When choosing the primed option, you can expect to receive MDF architraves that have a single layer of primer applied to them.